helinwang/dex/commands.md

  |31    |2_1_0 |ETH_BTC |SELL |0.07000000  |10.00000000 |
 ```

-You can see the order is matched according to time priority, excution reports is generated for each execution,
+You can see the orders were matched according to time priority, execution reports are generated for each execution,
 and the pending order is shown as well.
 Also, a flat 0.0001 BNB fee is charged per transaction.
-I did not have enough time to implement trading percentage based fee, or adjustable fee according to the network condition.
+I did not have enough time to implement the percentage-based trading fee, or adjustable fee according to the network condition.
 But it would not be too hard to implement.

 Cancel Order: